 The 50/50 rule

 If the member was in the 50/50 section before dropping to nil contractual pay because of sickness or injury, they should be placed in the main section from the beginning of the next pay period, provided they are still on no pay at that time.
-A P P should be added to C P P1 rather than C P P2 from the beginning of that pay period.
+From the beginning of that pay period, A P P should be added to C P P1 rather than C P P2.

 Example 10: The 50/50 rule

 A monthly paid employee drops to reduced contractual pay due to sickness on 15 June then on 15 September they drop to nil pay.
 They return to work on 1 December.
-At the date of the relevant event they were in the 50/50 section of the Scheme.
+At the date of the relevant event, they were in the 50/50 section of the Scheme.
 The C P P accrued is:

 June: 14 days of pensionable pay plus 16 days of A P P is added to C P P2